Unobstructed Immersed Lagrangian Correspondence and Filtered $A_{\infty}$ Functor: Independence of the filtered functors of the Hamiltonian isotopy

-The congruence $\frak g_1 \equiv {\rm id}\mod \Lambda_+$ follows from Proposition \ref{prop1514} (3).
-The proof of Theorem \ref{them1513} is complete. \end{proof} \begin{rem} We omit the argument taking homotopy inductive limit $E \to \infty$, since it is similar to other cases.
-(This process is necessary since we work with only finitely many moduli spaces consisting of moduli spaces of objects with energy $< E_0$, to construct a system of Kuranishi structures and its CF-perturbations.) \end{rem} Theorem \ref{thm154} (1) follows from Theorem \ref{them1513}.
-We turn to the proof of Theorem \ref{thm154} (2),(3).
+\begin{rem} We omit the argument needed to take the homotopy inductive limit $E \to \infty$, since it is similar to the other cases.
+(This process is necessary since we work with only finitely many moduli spaces consisting of moduli spaces of objects with energy $< E_0$, to construct a~system of Kuranishi structures and its CF-perturbations.) \end{rem} Theorem~\ref{thm154}\,(1) follows from Theorem~\ref{them1513}.
+We turn to the proof of Theorem~\ref{thm154}\,(2),~(3).